dragonfly-science/django-pigeonpost/README.md

 Moderation is explained within Usage, below.

-## Release Notes

-### 0.1.2

-This version supports targetted delivery and allows multiple pigeons per model instance.
-To upgrade from 0.1.1, the appropriate sql patches in pigeonpost/sql-migrations should be applied.

 ## Limitations

 * No effort is made to rate limit messages to your SMTP server.